shawenyao/jekyll-now/_posts/2020-11-10-The-Birth-of-a-Galaxy.md

 ## Galactic Center

-At the heart of the Milky Way lies the brightest region of our galaxy, the Galactic Center.
+At the heart of the Milky Way lies the brightest region of our galaxy, the [Galactic Center](https://en.wikipedia.org/wiki/Galactic_Center).
 From a purely visual standpoint, it looks like a tilted oval spanning from bottom left to top right.

-This isn't hard to find in geometry.
+Voila - this isn't hard to find in geometry.
 Recall multivariate normal distribution?

 $$
 \begin{cases}